Education in Philadelphia

-Education in Philadelphia, Pennsylvania has a rich and storied history.
-This history began with Benjamin Franklin's founding of the University of Pennsylvania as European styled school and America's first university.
+Education in Philadelphia, Pennsylvania began with Benjamin Franklin's founding of the University of Pennsylvania as European styled school and America's first university.
 Today's Philadelphia region is home to nearly 300,000 college students, numerous private and parochial secondary schools, and the 8th largest school district in the country.

 Public schools system: School District of Philadelphia

 Philadelphia is served by the School District of Philadelphia, which operates 242 of the city's public schools, including 163 elementary schools, 23 middle schools, and 56 high schools.

 The school district is governed by the nine-member Board of education, appointed by the Mayor of Philadelphia.
 This Board of Education replaced the previous School Reform Commission in 2018.

 There are 84 independently operated charter schools, which make up the remainder of the public schools in Philadelphia.
 Charter schools are authorized by the School District of Philadelphia, and are accountable to it.